 Dad's cousin Hazel, who is younger than he, came sometime in the 1930s to live at Grandma de Harne's house, because her parents, Paul and Emma, had seven other daughters, and they could not care for all of them.
 Hazel did not like Dad for some reason that he never confided to us, and when we saw her at Aunt Helen's house (single Helen) many years later on a trip to Honolulu, she had no interest in talking with him.
 She passed by the door to the room where we were visiting with Helen, politely waved, and walked off to another room.

-Helen inherited the house in 1959 when Grandma de Harne died, and Helen sold it soon afterwards so that she could move to a smaller, more modern place, where Hazel in later years lived with her.
-The Wilder Avenue house was subsequently torn down, probably in the 1960s or so, and the spot where it once stood is now paved over as a parking lot for strip mall - the Makiki Shopping Village at the corner of Liholiho and Wilder.
+Helen inherited the house in 1957 when Grandma de Harne died, and Helen sold it in early 1966 to a developer so that she could move to a smaller, more modern place, where Hazel in later years lived with her.
+The Wilder Avenue house was subsequently burned to the ground on April 22, 1966 by kids playing with matches, and the spot where it stood paved over as a parking lot for strip mall - the Makiki Shopping Village at the corner of Liholiho and Wilder.

 School Years and Sports - Dad attended elementary school at a Catholic Primary School that was run by the Mary Knoll Catholic missionary group.
 It was located on Wilder Avenue in the same block as the Sacred Heart Catholic church that his family attended.
 Dad never went to kindergarten, but he did attend grades 1 thru 6 at Mary Knoll.

 Dad next attended St. Louis College, which was a Catholic school for boys in grades 7 to 12.
 It was run by the Society of Mary Catholic missionary group, and it was located a couple of miles down the street from Grandma's house.
 Dad's Uncle Eddie graduated from St. Louis College a few years earlier.